open-telemetry/opentelemetry-dotnet/Releasing.md

 7. Obtain the API key from nuget.org (Only maintainers have access)

-8. Run the following command from PowerShell from the above folder.
+8. Run the following command from PowerShell from the above folder:

    ```powershell
    .\nuget.exe setApiKey <your_API_key> get-childitem | where {$_.extension -eq